Though content marketing and native advertising are both popular forms of digital marketing,...

 You may choose one or more of these but you should always choose based on the target audience you want to attract, so make sure you do your research about how they interact with and respond to different media.

-For instance, if you’re looking to target a younger demographic, advertising in newspapers probably won’t be as effective as paid ads on whatever social media platforms they use.
+For instance, if you’re looking to target a younger demographic, advertising in newspapers probably won’t be as effective as paid ads on their preferred social media platforms.

 Newspapers and print

 Pros: It’s useful for reaching a target market and works well if you have strong visuals and catchy taglines.
-Used papers and magazines are often left on transport which can increase visibility.
+Discarded papers and magazines are often left on transport which can increase visibility.

 Cons: It can be much more expensive because of the costs and overheads involved in the print industry.
 Readership continues to fall in favour of digital content.